omega8cc/boa/docs/FILES-SYMLINK.md

 verify, runs the narrow `autosymlink --force-unshare` for the migrated/renamed site — re-homing its `files`/`private` into its **own** store and repointing the symlinks, and archiving any pre-existing store at the target name aside first.
-The old-name store is left as a normal reported orphan (operator prunes).
+The old-name store is left as an orphan — reported, and archived into `.archived/` on the next nightly sweep.
 Without this a renamed site would keep plain dirs on the platform partition or a link into the old store.

 ## Disk space and filesystems